 Students enrolled in the four-year course in Hotel Administration are members of the Cornell University undergraduate body.
 As such they participate in all the customary student activities.
 They represent the University on athletic teams, are members of the musical clubs, and serve on the boards of student publications.
 They are eligible to membership in the social fraternities and the appropriate honorary fraternities.

-They conduct a number of special enterprises in addition to those of the University as a whole.
+The students in the hotel course conduct a number of special enterprises in addition to those of the University as a whole.
 Every student is a member of the Cornell Hotel Association.
-Upperclassmen who distinguish themselves in their work win membership in Ye Hosts, the honorary organization.
-Ye Hosts act as a reception committee for the new students and for visiting hotelmen.
+Upperclassmen who serve the course with distinction win membership in Ye Hosts, the honorary organization.
+Ye Hosts serve as a reception committee for the new students and for visiting hotelmen.